rachyoder/Projects-Exercises/docs/tic-tac-toe.md

 ### Requirements

-Style it as you wish
+Style it as you wish.

-Display the current time and make sure it updates every second
+Include a Restart Game button.

-Website must be responsive
+Website must be responsive.

 ### Remember to push to Github!